typescript-jp/typescript-jp.dev/content/blog/meetup-001-report/index.md

 He devided type definitions good and bad.
 Good type definition is good practices like `typeof` operator or the combination of `as const` and ReturnType.
 Bad one is anti patterns like too strict type by `as`.
 He also showed a little difficult but useful types using Union + Mapped type.

-At last, he told about his thought to remove barriars of types by this talk.
+At last, he told about his thought to remove barriers of types by this talk.

 If more people became familiar with types even commit DefinitelyTyped or repository's type definition, TypeScript will get more useful and the community will become more active.